-The heritage of the Capital City Zone encompasses heritage precincts, individual heritage places within and outside heritage precincts, and historic streets and lanes.
+Heritage places outside the Capital City Zone encompass heritage precincts, individual heritage places within and outside heritage precincts, and historic streets and lanes.
 These places date from the mid-nineteenth century through to more recent times, and are variously of heritage value for their historic, aesthetic, social, spiritual and scientific significance.